FrontendMasters/react-enlightenment/what-is-react.md

 return <div style={mySelectStyle}></div>;
 ```

-For now, just keep in mind that when you write HTML-like tags in React code, eventually it must be transformed into real JavaScript code by Babel, along with any ES6 syntax.
+For now, just keep in mind that when you write HTML-like tags in React code, eventually it must be transformed into real JavaScript, along with any ES6 syntax.

 The `<MySelect>` component at this point consist of an empty React `<div>` node element.
 Thats a rather trivial component, so let's change that.